We compare QQQ vs VOO:

 QQQ vs VOO Holdings

 QQQ is 63% technology, while VOO is 34%.
 VOO is a broad-based fund diversified in several sectors of the market.
-Invesco’s QQQ is heavily weighted into the tech sector.
+Invesco’s QQQ is heavily weighted toward the tech sector.

 Here they are side by side: